tphx/StreamChatSharp/README.md

 ##How to use

-Checkout the  [Examples/SimpleChatBot](https://github.com/tphx/StreamChatSharp/tree/master/Examples/SimpleChatBot) directory to see an example of a simple chat bot created with the StreamChatSharp library for an example on how to use it.
+Checkout the  [Examples/SimpleChatBot](https://github.com/tphx/StreamChatSharp/tree/master/Examples/SimpleChatBot) directory to see an example of a simple chatbot created with the StreamChatSharp library for an example on how to use it.

 ----------